What is the Meaning of Strategic Options?

 The Innovation matrix provides a formal structure to promote and manage innovation in an organization.
 It helps to create strategies that can help to simplify and design techniques for effective thinking.
 This can act as a tool for innovation.

 It promotes the use of three key steps: Think, Strategize and then finally Act in order to promote innovation and innovative techniques within the organization.

 Porter’s Generic Strategies

-Porter’s generic strategies suggest the use of three key strategic options: Cost Leadership, Differentiation, and Focus.
-These three options aim at giving a competitive advantage to an organization and evolve as a leader.
+Porter’s generic strategies suggest using three key strategic options: Cost Leadership, Differentiation, and Focus.
+These three options aim to give an organization a competitive advantage and evolve as a leader.

 The strategy of differentiation focuses on offering products and services with a tinge of differentiation or uniqueness.
-The offerings of the organization should be such that they provide additional value and features than that any competitor provides.
+The offerings of the organization should be such that they provide additional value and features than any competitor offers.

 The strategy of focus pushes an organization to gain a competitive advantage.
 This is done by focusing on niche markets and clientele.
 The organization can either use cost leadership or differentiation to achieve this goal.

 The BCG Analysis is an important tool for companies to determine where their products stand in front of the competitor’s products.
 It answers important questions like which products to invest in and grow, which products to develop more, and finally, which products to discontinue or stop investing in.